-- 1. To exercise reasonable care and diligence; - 2.
-To account in a timely manner for money and property received from or on behalf of the buyer: - 3.
-To be loyal to the buyer by not taking action that is adverse or detrimental to the buyer's interest in a transaction; - 4.
-To disclose in a timely manner to the buyer any conflict of interest, existing or contemplated; - 5.
-To advise the buyer to seek expert advice on matters related to the transaction that are beyond the agent's expertise: - 6.
-To maintain confidential information from or about the buyer except under subpoena or court order, even after the termination of the agency relationship; and - 7.
+To exercise reasonable care and diligence;

+To account in a timely manner for money and property received from or on behalf of the buver:

+To be loyal to the buyer by not taking action that is adverse or detrimental to the buyer's interest in a transaction:

+To disclose in a timely manner to the buyer any conflict of interest, existing or contemplated:

+To advise the buyer to seek expert advice on matters related to the transaction that are beyond the agent's expertise;

+To maintain confidential information from or about the buyer except under subpoena or court order, even after termination of the agency relationship; and other prospective buyers without breaching an affirmative duty to the buyer.
+Unless agreed to in writing, an agent has no duty to investigate matters that are outside the scope of the agent's expertise, including but not limited to investigation of the condition of property, the legal status of the title or the seller's past conformance with law.

 Unless agreed otherwise in writing, to make a continuous, good faith effort to find property for the buyer, except that a buyer's agent is not required to seek additional properties for the buyer while the buyer is subject to a contract for purchase.

 None of these affirmative duties of an agent may be waived, except (7).
 The affirmative duty listed in (7) can only be waived by written agreement between buyer and agent.

-Under Oregon law, a buyer's agent may show properties in which the buyer is interested to other prospective buyers without breaching an affirmative duty to the buyer.
+Under Oregon law, a buyer's agent may show properties in which the buyer is interested to